Goa Pro League and the match-fixing allegations in Indian football | Goal.com

 In 2017, when Tollygunge Agragami defeated NBP Rainbow AC 2-1, the result was allegedly deemed "manipulated" as FIFA-appointed anti-corruption watchdog SportRadar supposedly had pre-hand information that the game will end in a similar scoreline and questioned the result of the game.

-Further back in 2005, allegations were levelled against then Mohun Bagan goalkeeper Subrata Paul 1-4 humiliation at the hands of arch-rivals East Bengal in an IFA Shield group stage encounter.
-After the game, Bagan coac Amal Dutta said, "I worked hard to put him back on track but with the kind of fishy goals he conceded, he has blown away everything."
+Further back in 2005, allegations were levelled against the then Mohun Bagan goalkeeper Subrata Paul after the 1-4 humiliation at the hands of arch-rivals East Bengal in an IFA Shield group stage encounter.
+After the game, Bagan coach Amal Dutta said, "I worked hard to put him back on track but with the kind of fishy goals he conceded, he has blown away everything."

 Paul was suspended for a brief period while the club conducted an investigation but the goalkeeper was let off soon.